jsor/string-formatter/README.md

 * `%S`
     Abbreviated salutation, such as "Mr." or "Dr."
 * `%d`
-    Salutation list index for the list passed as third argument (`$salutationList`).
-    Supports the FDCC-sets conventions, with `1` for the `name_gen`, `2` for `name_mr`, `3` for `name_mrs`, `4` for `name_miss`, `5` for `name_ms`.
+    Salutation, using the FDCC-sets conventions, with `1` for the `name_gen`, `2` for `name_mr`, `3` for `name_mrs`, `4` for `name_miss`, `5` for `name_ms`.
 * `%t`
-    If the preceding field descriptor resulted in an empty string, then the empty string, else a space (or any other string defined in `$values`).
+    If the preceding field descriptor resulted in an empty string, then the empty string, else a space (or any other string defined in `$nameParts`).

-The array argument `$values` can define a value for each field descriptor.
+The array argument passed to `format()` can define a value for each field descriptor.
 The keys can be either the descriptor character or a named key.

 The following keys are supported.